 Candytown is a street festival in Vancouver along Yaletown’s Mainland Street that features artisan, food and Christmas gift vendors in late November.

-In 2018 Candytownl takes place on Saturday, November 30th, in the 1100 block of Mainland Street in Yaletown.
+In 2019 Candytown takes place on Saturday, November 30th, in the 1100 block of Mainland Street in Yaletown.
 It runs from noon until 7 pm.

 Marking the start of the winter holiday and Christmas shopping season, the one-day event is a FREE festival with street performers, live music, market stalls and lots of shoppers.